osiriser/osiriser/README.md

 ### 🧠 About Me

 Hi!
-I'm Radomir Bakhtigareev, a 16 y.o. developer from Russia.
+I'm Radomir Bakhtigareev, a software developer and entrepreneur from Russia.
 I'm passionate about building real-world products using Python, Kotlin, PostgreSQL, and AI technologies.

 I specialize in: